lrdj/goodlookslikethis/_cases_leadership/saas-scaleup.md

 My client in Barcelona was scaling up and chasing their "C" round of funding.
 The founders had stepped aside, taking chairmanship and R&D roles after recruiting a senior industry person to fill the CEO role.

 As part of this setup, the leadership was 100% focused on growth, especially as measured in ARR.
-At this stage the original magic of the product was still alive at the company, but the new leaders recruited a c-suite, a cadre of VPs etc. with the intention of becoming a big-boy company, winning round three of funding, and eventually going for IPO.
+At this stage the original magic of the product was still alive at the company, but the new leaders recruited a c-suite, a cadre of VPs etc. with the intention of becoming a 'big-boy' company, winning round three of funding, and eventually going for IPO.

 In the midst of this, a CPO was hired and they recruited a full-fat, a-list team to drive the product to the next level.
 I was part of that team.